Learning academic writing using model texts

 WARNING: magazine articles, even in science magazines are generally written using the journalistic structure called the Four Box Method (also called the inverted triangle method), so magazines are not generally a good source of model English writing.

-Learning activities using model papers
+IV.
+20 learning activities using model papers

 Note: passively reading a model paper will not help you much.
 It’s important to interact with the model text, particularly: